github/learn.github.com/pages/undoing.markdown

 ![Reset Topic 3](../images/undo/topic3.png)

-Now we can start working again and our master branch will move forward as if we had branched seperately from our 'test' branch originally.
+Now we can start working again and our master branch will move forward as if we had branched separately from our 'test' branch originally.

 	$ git commit